 This will open the “Manage Feature Collection” window, which for now contains only your new feature collection.
-Press “Save As” to name your feature collection (let’s call this one “cratons”) and save it.
+Press “Save As” to name your feature collection (let’s call this one “cratons”; again, avoid non-Latin characters) and save it.
 Each feature collection will be saved as a separate file, so you’ll want a dedicated folder to keep them all together.

 After that you can close your window and you should see your craton has a nice blue color.
 These colors are assigned by plate ID, so as you add each craton with a new ID it should have a different color (though there are a limited number, so eventually you may get duplicates).

 Keep adding cratons in the same way, clustered together but with some space between them.
 Give each a new plate ID, and rather than creating a new feature collection for each craton, select the existing “craton” feature collection (the window will list it with the full file path) and press “Create” rather than “Create and Save”.
 For a world with Earthlike land area and tectonic activity around 8-12 cratons is probably ideal, but to keep things simple in this tutorial I’ll just make 3; In addition to craton A, cratons B and C, with plate IDs 200 and 300.